BeckmannundPartnerCONSULT/DocumentationTree/other_versions/TXTtoLua/readme_TXTtoLua.txt

 This text file is an example for the input text file of the script text_to_lua_tree.lua.

-4. bracketstoLua.lua
+4.1 bracketstoLua.lua

+This script converts a text with brackets, especially for SQL statements, in a Lua tree.

+4.2 file brackets_and_semicolontoLua.lua

-This script converts a text with brackets in a Lua tree.
+This script converts a text with brackets and semicolons, especially for excel formulas, in a Lua tree.